LeastAuthority/Transfer/README.md

 ## **Note:** This repository is not maintained anymore.
 Be aware that the packages are outdated and may have security issues.
 The front-end application code was refactored and a new version is available as the [Winden repository](https://github.com/LeastAuthority/winden).

-This repository is not maintained anymore.
-Be aware that the packages are outdated and may have security issues.
-The front-end application code was refactored and a new version is available as the Winden repository.

 # Transfer (**depreciated**)

 Transfer is a graphical interface, built with the ionic/vue UI framework, for doing file transfer via the Magic Wormhole protocol.